Table of Contents

 What is Crane?

 As we all know, it is challenging to handle and ship heavy loads during building construction.
 To solve this problem, the innovation of the crane helps the most.
 It is a machine that lifts a heavy load at a specific height to reduce human effort and extra time.
 It can be fixed or mobile, depending on the type of the project.
 As the name suggests, fixed cranes are mounted in a single place, whereas mobile cranes can move from one place to another.
-These are mounted on the movable platform that may be either motorized or manual.
-Mobile cranes come with a telescopic boom and extend as per requirement.
+These are mounted on a movable platform that may be either motorized or manual.
+Mobile cranes come with a telescopic boom and can be extended as required.

 What is Tower Crane?